javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/10-bind/4-function-property-after-bind/task.md

 # Function property after bind

 There's a value in the property of a function.
 Will it change after `bind`?
-Why, elaborate?
+Why, or why not?

 ```js run
 function sayHi() {